Oxygen Toxicity occurs when excessive oxygen inhalation is done as in prolonged ventilation with hundred percent (100%) oxygen.

 Prolonged high concentrations can cause pulmonary toxicity.
 100% oxygen is usually considered safe for up to 8 to 12 hours in normal adults (in infants and neonates 100% oxygen for more than 2 to 3 hours can cause pulmonary toxicity).
 Oxygen Toxicity depends on alveolar concentration (not on arterial concentration).

-Pathophysiology: Oxygen toxicity is because of toxic radicals of oxygen like superoxide and hydroxyl ions, singlet oxygen, hydrogen peroxide.
+Pathophysiology: Toxicity with oxygen is because of toxic radicals of oxygen like superoxide and hydroxyl ions, singlet oxygen, hydrogen peroxide.
 These radicals damage the capillary membrane increasing capillary permeability and ARDS like picture.

 Abnormality in ciliary transport, absorption atelectasis and tracheobronchitis are other features of oxygen toxicity.